baconator696/Recu-Download/README.md

-Use `.\recu-windows-amd64.exe "--help"` for more information
+Use `.\recu-windows-amd64.exe --help` for more information

 Run with `.\recu-windows-amd64.exe`